Prenk Pervizi: Service to Zogu

 Pervizi was not able to thwart a subsequent coup d'état, which began 24 June 1924.
 Zogu with his government and the military loyal to him fled to Yugoslavia.
 This is known as the June Revolution.
 In December 1924 he took part in the operations that brought to power Ahmet Zogu and overthrew Fan Noli's government.
-Albania it was divided by Zog into four military zones and Pervizi was in charge along with the other three captains (Muharrem Bajraktari to the north, Fiqri Dine for the north-west, and Hysni Dema to the south).
+Albania was divided by Zog into four military zones and Pervizi was in charge along with the other three captains (Muharrem Bajraktari to the north, Fiqri Dine for the north-west, and Hysni Dema to the south).

 In November–December 1926, another rebellion had broken out in the Catholic regions of Dukagjin, Shala, and Shod in the north Albania, allegedly supported by Yugoslavia to destabilize the country.
-The rebels were initially successful in blocking the army that had intervened against them, getting the local army commanders as prisoner.
+The rebels were initially successful in blocking the army that had intervened against them, holding the local army commanders as prisoner.
 The rebels were preparing to attack and occupy Shkodra.
-At this point, Zogu called Pervizi giving full powers to quell the revolt.
+At this point, Zogu called Pervizi, giving him full powers to quell the revolt.
 In three days the rebellion was quelled and its leaders Ndok Gjeloshi and Dom Loro Caka fled from Albania while others were arrested and prosecuted.
 This success expanded Pervizi's fame and influence in the army and the population.

 Relations with Italy

 Pervizi remained in friendly relations with the Kingdom of Italy.
 In 1929, having completed his duty, Pervizi was sent to the School of War in Turin.
-He had sent his children to educate themselves in Italy since elementary school, in Lanzo Torinese, in the College of Don Bosco, a prestigious institution which the children of the House of Savoy, the King and Prince Umberto II of Italy also attended.
+He had sent his children for education in Italy since elementary school, in Lanzo Torinese, in the College of Don Bosco, a prestigious institution which the children of the House of Savoy, the King and Prince Umberto II of Italy also attended.
 They would spend three years in Turin and another two years in Florence.
-Pervizi was a special guest invited to the wedding of Prince Umberto, whose mother was Elena of Montenegro and who supported the theory that Montenegrins and Albanians were of the same Illyrian origin.
-Pervizi received the title "Officer of the Order of Chivalry SS Maurice and Lazarus".
+Pervizi was a special guest invited to the wedding of Prince Umberto, whose mother was Elena of Montenegro, and who supported the theory that Montenegrins and Albanians were of the same Illyrian origin.
+Pervizi received the title "Officer of the Order of Chivalry of Saint Maurice and Lazarus".
 Raised to the grade of colonel, he was appointed inspector in charge of the Albanian students in Italy, headquartered in Florence, where he lived until 1935.
 The long stay in Italy allowed him to master the Italian language and to make many acquaintances and friendships in Italian society, particularly in the military.
-Later in 1965, when he stopped by in Italy as a political refugee, he was asked to enroll as General in the Italian army, with the condition that he acquired Italian citizenship, which he did not accept and shortly after retired in Belgium.
+Later in 1965, when he stopped by in Italy as a political refugee, he was asked to enroll as General in the Italian army, with the condition that he acquired Italian citizenship.
+He did not accept and shortly thereafter retired in Belgium.